5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 You may have noticed the similaries between the numbers used in the PCI path and the ones used in `AAPL,slot-name`: whatever number is contained in the PCI path after `0x` becomes part ot the "Internal@" string:</br>![slotname04](https://user-images.githubusercontent.com/76865553/177570451-d0501d80-fac1-4dae-b646-0bfbf881788c.png)

 - For iGPUs `AAPL,slot-name`, use: `internal@0,2,0` or `built-in` (both work)
 - For the dGPU, you have to calculate it based on its PCI path.
 In my case it's `Internal@0,1,0/0,0`.
 You have to incorporate slashes as well if the PCI path contains additional "PCI" levels, which is the case for my GPU: `PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)`.
-Only the slashes deviding "Pci" are relevant for this, not the "PciRoot" part.
+Only the slashes separating "Pci" are relevant for this, not the "PciRoot" part.

 :warning: **CAUTION**: Keep in mind, that the numbers used in PCI paths are hexadecimal.
 So you have to convert them to decimal (if they exceed `0x09`) before adding them to the `AAPL,slot-name` key.
 You can use the calculator provided by Hackintool to convert hex to dec.